novix-sa/Pyplan/docs/Quick Start.md

 Let's create a simple analysis to understand how Pyplan works.
 As a first step, drag and drop a "Node" into the canvas, and enter a Title: "My first node".
 After accepting the title (or pressing the TAB key), an ID will be automatically provided

-A **Node** is the place where you code, in pure Python, the data analytic app calculation logic.
-The app logic, usually starts loading data from an external datasource.
-Different type of analysis can be conducted in separate nodes or group of nodes, sharing or not steps in the calculation logic.
-At the end some nodes will collect results to be shown as outputs of the app.

-Let's create a simple analysis to understand how Pyplan works.
-As a first step, drag and drop a "Node" into the canvas, provide a Title:"My first node".
-After accepting the title (or pressing the TAB key) an ID will be automatically provided.
 ![First Node](http://img.pyplan.org/Quick_start_first_node.png)

-Then copy the following code and click on the Code tab:
+Then, copy the following code and click on the Code tab:

     a = 4
     b = 5